Follow us on Facebook. Scroll down for museum hours. We are now a registered charity.

 The six-month project will culminate in a two-week dressing of the Museum grounds and street furniture in colourful and imaginative crocheted, knitted or woven art works.
 From Saturday 17 August the street art will brighten up Main, Market and Beach Streets in Merimbula and special events will be held at the Museum, 85 Main Street (opposite the RSL Club), on the three Saturdays from 10am to 3pm.

-On 17 August there will be demonstrations of crafts such as weaving, crochet, knitting, spinning, patchwork, bonsai, jewellery making, book binding, fly-tying and more.
-There will also be special displays in the Old School Museum, a photographic exhibition, musical performances by a ukulele band and lots of delicious food.
+On 17 August there will be demonstrations of crafts such as weaving, crochet, knitting, spinning, patchwork, basketry, bonsai, jewellery making, book binding, fly-tying and more.
+There will also be special displays in the Old School Museum, musical performances by a ukulele band and lots of delicious food.

 On 24 August there will be cooking demonstrations, a display mounted by the Bega and District Historical Machinery Club, music played by members of the Bega District Brass Band and food to be enjoyed.